Onufriev-Lab/GBION_tutorial/README.md

 5. Visualization of ion distribution around DNA using CHIMERA

 ### SECTION 1.
 Brief introduction
-Large systems, such as nucleosomes, require 5- or 6-digits numbers of water molecules for the proper simulation with explicit water model.
-Another approach to treating water (implicit water model) allows taking water into account as a continuous environment around the molecule.
-The solvation free energy of the solvated molecules defines their behavior in the solution.
-The solvation energy $\Delta G_{solv}$ can be represented as a sum of electrostatic $\Delta G_{el}$ and non-polar $\Delta G_{np}$ contributions:
+Simulating large systems like nucleosomes traditionally requires a significant number (5- or 6-digits) of water molecules for accuracy, presenting computational challenges.
+An alternative, the implicit water model, represents water as a continuous medium, simplifying simulations.
+The solvation free energy, critical for understanding molecular behavior in solution ($\Delta G_{solv}$), comprises electrostatic ($\Delta G_{el}$) and non-polar ($\Delta G_{np}$) contributions, calculated separately:

 $\Delta G_{solv} = \Delta G_{el} + \Delta G_{np}$

-which are estimated independently in most cases.
 One of the most popular approximation to calculating $\Delta G_{np}$ is based on the assumption that $\Delta G_{np}$ is proportional to the solvent-accessible surface area (SASA).

-One of the most widely used approximation for calculation $\Delta G_{el}$ is the generalized Born (GB) model.
+The generalized Born (GB) model is a common method for estimating $\Delta G_{el}$, effectively describing topologically connected structures.
 The canonical GB approximation is based on the equation originally proposed by Still *et al.*:

 $\Delta G_{el} = -\frac{1}{2} \left(\frac{1}{\epsilon_{in}} -\frac{1}{\epsilon_{out}}\right)\sum_{i,j} \frac{q_{i}q_{j}}{\sqrt{d^2_{ij} + R_{i}R_{j}\exp\left(-d^2_{ij}/(4 R_i R_j)\right)}}$,

 where $\epsilon_{in}$ and $\epsilon_{out}$ are the dielectric constants of the solute and the solvent, respectively, $d_{ij}$ is the distance between solute atoms $i$ and $j$, and $q_{i}$ are the atomic charges.
 The key parameters modulating the interaction energy are *the effective Born radii* $R_i$. $R_i^{-1}$ characterizes the average degree of solvent exposure of atom $i$.

-The GB model describes behaviour of the topologically connected structures really well, but it does not take into account descrete ions around solute.
-The ISEXI model was developed as an extension of GB model to simulate ions around DNA with implicit solvent.
+The GB model does not take into account descrete ions around solute.
+The ISEXI model extends the GB framework to include explicit ions in simulations with an implicit solvent.
 It implies additional coefficients to the GB equation:

 $\Delta G_{el} = -\frac{1}{2} \left(\frac{1}{\mathbf{\epsilon_{in}(a,b)}} -\frac{1}{\epsilon_{out}}\right)\sum_{i,j} \frac{q_{i}q_{j}}{\sqrt{d^2_{ij} + R_{i}R_{j}\exp\left(-d^2_{ij}/(\mathbf {\gamma(a,b)} R_i R_j)\right)}}$